sushantPatrikar/Amazon-Flipkart-Price-Comparison-Engine/README.md

 For Example: Instead of searching 'Apple iPhone X (Space Grey, 256GB)', search 'Apple iPhone X' and then select the desired specifications from suggestions.

+## Future Scope:
+Currently this program works only on two e-commerce sites.
+More websites can be added to it.
+If you have more ideas, I'm excited to view Pull Requests from your side!

 For more information, visit my <a href="https://sushantpatrikar.github.io/">website</a>